-All procurement actions are to be conducted in a manner that provides for "full and open competition".
-Within the context of open competition, the following four (4) methods may be used to procure goods or services: micro-purchase; small purchase; competitive proposals (Sealed Bid or Request for Proposals (RFP)); and non-competitive proposals (Sole Source).
-The type of purchase is generally determined by the "per transaction" value of the procurement and the type of goods or services being purchased.
-"Per transaction" is a single solicitation for a single item (e.g., copying machine), group of related items (e.g., office furniture), or a specified service (e.g., staff training).
-Purchases are not to be piecemealed, i.e. broken down into smaller components to avoid more stringent procurement requirements.
-When acquiring equipment with a unit price greater than \$5,000, the agency shall complete and document a comparison between leasing and purchasing.
+All procurement actions are to be conducted in a manner that provides for "full and open competition.
+The following four (4) methods may be used to procure goods or services:

+- micro-purchase. - small purchase. - competitive proposals (Sealed Bid or Request for Proposals). - and non-competitive proposals (Sole Source).

+The type of purchase is determined by the "per transaction" value of the procurement and the type of goods or services being purchased.
+"Per transaction" is a single solicitation for a single item (e.g., copying machine), a group of related items (e.g., office furniture), or a specified service (e.g., staff training).

+Purchases must not be divided, i.e., broken down into smaller components to avoid more stringent procurement requirements.

+Any equipment purchases with a unit price greater than \$5,000 must be analyzed for leasing versus purchasing before purchase.
 See Section V, Prior Approval for additional requirements.